cosmix/percy/docs/architecture/README.md

-# Percy Extension Architecture
+# Archimedes Extension Architecture

-This directory contains architectural documentation for the Percy VSCode extension.
-Percy was originally a fork of Cline, as such its architecture is very similar to Cline's, but it may deviate over time.
+This directory contains architectural documentation for the Archimedes VSCode extension.
+Archimedes was originally a fork of Cline, as such its architecture is very similar to Cline's, but it may deviate over time.

 ## Extension Architecture Diagram

-The [extension-architecture.mmd](./extension-architecture.mmd) file contains a Mermaid diagram showing the high-level architecture of the Percy extension.
+The [extension-architecture.mmd](./extension-architecture.mmd) file contains a Mermaid diagram showing the high-level architecture of the Archimedes extension.
 The diagram illustrates:

 1. **Core Extension**
    - Extension entry point and main classes
    - State management through VSCode's global state and secrets storage
-   - Core business logic in the Percy class
+   - Core business logic in the Archimedes class

 2. **Webview UI**
    - React-based user interface